Belo Horizonte International Airport: History

+Recent History

 On 26 April 2011, it was confirmed that in order to speed-up much needed renovation and upgrade works, private companies would be granted a concession to explore some Infraero airports - among them, in a later phase, Confins.
 The plan was confirmed on 31 May 2011 and it was added that Infraero would retain 49% of the shares of each privatized airport and that negotiations were expected to be concluded in the first half of 2012.

 On 22 November 2013, the Brazilian Government had a bidding process to determine the operator of the airport from 2014 until the next few years.
 The group Aerobrasil, also known as BH Airport, formed by the Brazilian investment company CCR (75%) and by the Swiss operator Flughafen Zürich AG (25%) won the bid.
+On April 26, 2025 CCR was rebranded as Motiva.

 On 16 September 2015, all international operations were transferred to a new provisional terminal - Terminal 3 while domestic operations remained in Terminal 1.

 The construction of Terminal 2 - an extension of Terminal 1 - started in September 2015 and finished in December 2016.
 It increased the airports capacity to 22 million passengers per year.
 On 8 December 2016 Terminal 2 was opened for domestic operations and in January 2017 international operations were transferred from Terminal 3.
 With the transfer of operations, Terminal 3 was closed.

-Future developments

 On 31 August 2009, the previous concessionary, Infraero, unveiled a BRL342.3 million (US$180.3 million; EUR126.4 million) investment plan to upgrade Tancredo Neves International Airport, focusing on the preparations for the 2014 FIFA World Cup.
 The investment was supposed to be distributed as follows: